elliottzheng/batch-face/README.md

 # Batch Face for Modern Research

-## 🚧Documentation under construction, check tests folder for more details. 🚧

-This repo provides the out-of-box face detection and face alignment with batch input support and enables real-time application on CPU.
+This repo provides the out-of-box face detection, face alignment, head pose estimation and face parsing with batch input support and enables real-time application on CPU.

 ## Features
 1. Batch input support for faster data processing.